-3.2 Ratio of global influence
+3.2.
+Ratio of Global Influence

-Empirical Orthogonal Functions (EOF) or Principal Component Analysis (PCA) decomposition techniques are often used to interpret the lagged cross-correlations (the matrices $R{ij}(\Delta t)$ , Fig. S2).
-This includes temperature teleconnection patterns, even though - if our model is valid - these have no Granger causality.
+Empirical Orthogonal Functions (EOF) or Principal Component Analysis (PCA) decomposition techniques are often used to interpret the lagged cross-correlations (the matrices $R{ij}(\Delta t)$, Figure S2).
+This includes temperature teleconnection patterns, even though-if our model is valid-these have no Granger causality.
 An alternative to EOF teleconnection analysis is provided by network analysis (Donges et al., 2009a; Steinhaeuser et al., 2012; Tsonis, 2018; Tsonis et al., 2006; Yamasaki et al., 2008) based on the zero lag cross-correlations that define the area weighted connectivity (AWC).

-Figure 1(c) and (d) shows RGI maps for innovations and temperatures, respectively, for 299 $\lambda = 0, 1$ and 3.
-For the innovations, almost all the correlation is lost for $\lambda > 0$ , in agreement with 300 Eq.
-(3): there is no significant influence on future values for any pixel.
-For $\lambda = 0$ , we see that the 301 region of largest innovation influence is the tropical Pacific where RGI $\approx 5\%$ .
-For temperature 302 anomalies (panel (d)), much larger correlations and RGIs are obtained.
-For $\lambda > 0$ , almost all the 303 304 influence from land disappears, but the ocean's influence is preserved up to around 1 year (not shown).
+Figures 1c and 1d shows RGI maps for innovations and temperatures, respectively, for $\lambda = 0, 1$ and 3.
+For the innovations, almost all the correlation is lost for $\lambda > 0$, in agreement with Equation 3: There is no significant influence on future values for any pixel.
+For $\lambda = 0$, we see that the region of largest innovation influence is the tropical Pacific where RGI $\approx 5\%$.
+For temperature anomalies (panel (d)), much larger correlations and RGIs are obtained.
+For $\lambda > 0$, almost all the influence from land disappears, but the ocean's influence is preserved up to around 1 year (not shown).
 Unsurprisingly, the tropical ocean has the largest correlations.
-As we mentioned earlier, 305 this is a consequence of the long memory (large H, Fig. 1(a)).
-306
+As we mentioned earlier, this is a consequence of the long memory (large H, Figure 1a).

-Rigorously, the orthogonality condition (Eq.
-(12)) was derived for infinitely long time 307 series with complete knowledge of the infinite past.
-In practice, we only have finite series and for 308 each pixel, the memory effects of the unknown past will depend on the H values.
-For a fixed, 309 finite length of past data, series with H closer to zero have more past information that can be 310 borrowed.
-In the supporting information, we confirm that there is a small improvement in skill 311 using a co-predictor series from different locations, but this improvement decreases with the 312 memory, m, and is very small when sufficient past data points are used to build the predictor (see 313 Fig. S3).
-For 20 months of past data, forecast skill improves by a maximum of 2%, which is 314 roughly the noise level of the skill estimates (see Fig. S6).
-If only a few memory-steps are used, 315 316 then the improvement in skill from borrowing memory from co-predictors is larger, but in all cases the combined predictor / co-predictor skill is lower than for the single long-memory 317 predictor (see Figs. S4 and S5).
-318
+The orthogonality condition (Equation 12) was derived for infinitely long time series with complete knowledge of the infinite past.
+However, for finite series, the memory effects will depend on the H values.
+For a fixed, finite length of past data, series with H closer to zero have more past information that can be "borrowed."
+In the supporting information, we confirm that there is a small improvement in skill using a co-predictor series from different locations, but this improvement decreases with the memory, m, and is very small when sufficient past data points are used to build the predictor (see Figure S3).
+For 20 months of past data, forecast skill improves by a maximum of 2%, which is roughly the noise level of the skill estimates (see Figure S6).
+If only a few memory-steps are used, then the improvement in skill from borrowing memory from co-predictors is larger, but in all cases the combined predictor/co-predictor skill is lower than for the single long-memory predictor (see Figures S4 and S5).

-3.3 Simulations and emergent properties
+3.3.
+Simulations and Emergent Properties